Michael R. Powers

-Michael Roland Powers (包迈高 (Bāo Màigāo); born November 19, 1959) is the Zurich Insurance Group Chair Professor of Finance at Tsinghua University’s School of Economics and Management (SEM).
+Michael Roland Powers (包迈高 (Bāo Màigāo); born November 19, 1959) is an American academic who is the Chair Professor of Finance at Tsinghua University’s School of Economics and Management (SEM) in China.
 Since 2014, he has held a dual appointment as professor at Tsinghua's Schwarzman College.
 An internationally recognized risk and insurance expert, he was a 2011 recipient of China’s Thousand Talents Plan award.
 In 2013, he won the Kulp-Wright Book Award for Acts of God and Man: Ruminations on Risk and Insurance (2012, Columbia University Press).

 Research

 Powers has published numerous scholarly articles on a variety of risk-related topics, with particular focus on issues of government regulation and public policy.
 His major research contributions include: the introduction of intertemporal discounting into collective risk theory (actuarial ruin theory); the derivation of the “Powers-Shubik square-root rule” for the approximate number of reinsurance companies operating in a national insurance market; and a utility-theoretic solution of the Two Envelopes Paradox.
 A frequent collaborator of the late Martin Shubik, he is responsible for promoting the application of game-theoretic modeling in insurance and actuarial science.
 In Acts of God and Man, he proposed a science of risk based upon: a fundamentalist Bayesian (i.e., subjective/judgmental) approach to modeling uncertainty; a formal distinction between the "aloof" risks of insurance and the "non-aloof" risks of other financial markets; and a personalized scientific method emphasizing randomized controlled studies, mathematical and game-theoretic modeling, and statistical simulation.